GediminasMasaitis/moonfish/README.md

 make
 ~~~

-The UCI TUI, called “play” may also be built.
+The UCI TUI, called “play”, may also be built.

 ~~~
 make play